 The Old West of the 1860s.
 A group of clods who can’t make a go of their uncivilized surroundings hire a boozy wagon master (Candy, hiding under a beard) to lead them back home to the East.
 Chief idiots include a wisecracking doctor (Richard Lewis, slumming under anesthesia), a hooker—of course—(Ellen Greene, self-sabotaging) and a gay bookseller (John C. McGinley, offending the idea of bad taste).
 Encounters with the Sioux (happy to see them scoot) and gunslingers hired by our old villain pal “The Railroad” mark the journey.
 There may be a half dozen laughs in the whole caboodle.

-The pitiful 107 minutes were directed—if you can call it that—by Peter Markle ,who did swell jobs on Bat*21 and Flight 93, but was really off his feed here.
-Ditto the writer, as Matthew Carlson had whipped up smartly amusing stuff for TVs The Wonder Years and Malcolm In The Middle, but drew mud with this crapshoot.
+The pitiful 107 minutes were directed—if you can call it that—by Peter Markle ,who did swell jobs on Bat*21 and Flight 93, but was way off his feed here.
+Ditto down for screenwriter Matthew Carlson.
+He’d whipped up smartly amusing material for TVs The Wonder Years and Malcolm In The Middle, but drew some dank mud on this crapshoot.

 Shot in Mexico, in Sierra de Organos National Park and the town of Sombrerete, as well as around the wild western-movie workhorse of Durango.
 With Robert Picardo, Russell Means, Rodney A. Grant, Ed Lauter and Charles Rocket.
 Just awful.